Claudette Colvin: Recognition

 Colvin has often said she is not angry that she did not get more recognition; rather, she is disappointed.
 She said she felt as if she was "getting [her] Christmas in January rather than the 25th."

-Colvin and her family have been fighting for recognition for her action.
+Colvin and her family have been fighting for recognition for her actions.
 In 2016, the Smithsonian Institution and its National Museum of African American History and Culture (NMAAHC) were challenged by Colvin and her family, who asked that Colvin be given a more prominent mention in the history of the civil rights movement.
-The NMAAHC has a section dedicated to Rosa Parks, which Colvin does not want taken away, but her family's goal is to get the historical record right, and for officials to include Colvin's part of history.
+The NMAAHC has a section dedicated to Rosa Parks, which Colvin does not want taken away.
+Still her family's goal is to get the historical record right, and for officials to include Colvin's part of history.
 Colvin was not invited officially for the formal dedication of the museum, which opened to the public in September 2016.

 "All we want is the truth, why does history fail to get it right?"
 Colvin's sister, Gloria Laster, said.
 "Had it not been for Claudette Colvin, Aurelia Browder, Susie McDonald, and Mary Louise Smith, there may not have been a Thurgood Marshall, a Martin Luther King or a Rosa Parks."
+These women helped assemble and set in motion a legal and cultural shift.

-In 2000, Troy State University opened a Rosa Parks Museum in Montgomery to honor the town's place in civil rights history.
+In 2000, Troy University at Montgomery opened the Rosa Parks Museum in Montgomery to honor the town's place in civil rights history.
 Roy White, who was in charge of most of the project, asked Colvin if she would like to appear in a video to tell her story, but Colvin refused.
 She said, "They've already called it the Rosa Parks museum, so they've already made up their minds what the story is."

+In 2010, the street Colvin lived on when she was a young girl was named Claudette Colvin Drive in her honor.
+It is located off Upper Wetumpka Road in Montgomery, Alabama.

-Colvin's role has not gone completely unrecognized.
-Councilman Larkin's sister was on the bus in 1955 when Colvin was arrested.
-In the 2010s, Larkin arranged for a street to be named after Colvin.
-Later, Rev. Joseph Rembert said, "If nobody did anything for Claudette Colvin in the past why don't we do something for her right now?"
-He contacted Montgomery Councilmen Charles Jinright and Tracy Larkin, and in 2017, the Council passed a resolution for a proclamation honoring Colvin.
+Reverend Joseph Rembert has said, "If nobody did anything for Claudette Colvin in the past why don't we do something for her right now?"
+He contacted Montgomery Councilmen Tracy Larkin (whose sister was on the bus in 1955 when Colvin was arrested) and Charles Jinright.
+In 2017, the Council passed a resolution for a proclamation honoring Colvin.
 March 2 was named Claudette Colvin Day in Montgomery.
 Mayor Todd Strange presented the proclamation and, when speaking of Colvin, said, "She was an early foot soldier in our civil rights, and we did not want this opportunity to go by without declaring March 2 as Claudette Colvin Day to thank her for her leadership in the modern day civil rights movement."
 Rembert said, "I know people have heard her name before, but I just thought we should have a day to celebrate her."
 Colvin could not attend the proclamation due to health concerns.